 OR

-Select the skills

-Select the maximum number of skills you would like to be searched
+Select the skill which is mandatory for the project, the application will select related skills to perform the search.
+Select the maximum number of skills you would like to be searched.

 Enter the context – the context is simply the job description.
 Copy & paste this and in turn you will receive relevant candidates that are relevant to your search criteria.

 Why Use the Context Based Search Feature?